WHEN LIBERALS CLUB PEOPLE, IT'S WITH LOVE IN THEIR HEARTS

 We have only visuals presented to us by the activist media, showing some participants with Nazi paraphernalia.
 But for all we know, the Nazi photos are as unrepresentative of the rally as that photo of the drowned Syrian child is of Europe's migrant crisis.
 Was it 1 percent Nazi or 99 percent Nazi?

-As the "Unite the Right" crowd was dispersing, they were forced by the police into the path of the peace-loving, rock-throwing, fire-spraying antifa.
+As the "Unite the Right" crowd was dispersing, they were forced by the police into the path of rock-throwing, fire-spraying antifa.
 A far-left reporter for The New York Times, Sheryl Gay Stolberg, tweeted live from the event: "The hard left seemed as hate-filled as alt-right.
 I saw club-wielding 'antifa' beating white nationalists being led out of the park."

 That's when protestor James Fields sped his car into a crowd of the counter-protesters, then immediately hit reverse, injuring dozens of people, and killing one woman, Heather Heyer.